 In late 2019 to early 2020, Troilus completed a preliminary drill campaign on the Southwest Zone comprised of just under 9000m.
 Drilling continued following the release of the PEA study in Q3 of 2020, targeting expansion and infilling of the initial defined resource.
-Currently, a total of about 50,000m has been drilled since the start of the initial drill program in 2019.
+From 2020-2022 Troilus completed more than 94,000 m of drilling in the SW Zone and expanded mineralization in all directions including at depth.
+The SW Zone now covers an area of 2.5 km x 1 km and has produced some of the best results on the property to date.